 Flutist Leslie Stroud, active as both an orchestral and chamber musician throughout the United States, is dedicated to bringing audiences music ranging from that of the 18th and 19th centuries played on historic, period flutes to adventurous works by composers of our own time on modern day flutes.

-Noted by the the New Bedford Standard Times for her “virtuosity” and “excellent solo flute work,” Ms. Stroud has appeared with the New Bedford Symphony Orchestra, Opera North, the Southern Vermont Lyric Theatre, the Plymouth Philharmonic, the Annapolis Symphony Orchestra, the Savannah Symphony Orchestra, the Baltimore Chamber Orchestra, New Bedford Festival Theater Orchestra, the Buzzards Bay Musicfest, the Peabody Wind Quintet, and the San Francisco Concerto Orchestra.
+Noted by American Record Guide for her “rich, velvety sound” and “command of all the difficulties,” and the New Bedford Standard Times for her “virtuosity” and “excellent solo flute work,” Ms. Stroud has appeared with the New Bedford Symphony Orchestra, Opera North, the Southern Vermont Lyric Theatre, the Plymouth Philharmonic, the Annapolis Symphony Orchestra, the Savannah Symphony Orchestra, the Baltimore Chamber Orchestra, New Bedford Festival Theater Orchestra, the Buzzards Bay Musicfest, the Peabody Wind Quintet, and the San Francisco Concerto Orchestra.
 As a member of the Peabody Contemporary Music Ensemble, her performance of Paul Hindemith’s Hérodiade is housed in the United States Library of Congress.

 Ms. Stroud performs regularly with New York City based pianist Matthew Odell (www.matthewodell.com), presenting the richly varied and often provocative chamber music written for flute and piano.
 They have performed the complete chamber works for flute and piano written by award winning French composer Michel Merlet, as well as performing the works of other living composers including Gary Schocker, Martin Amlin, Philip Lasser, Ned Rorem and Pierre Boulez.
 Offering inventive and imaginative programming, they enjoy bringin the voice of contemporary classical music, alongside favorite works of the established repertory, to a wide array of audiences.